Parallel remote state preparation for fully device-independent verifiable blind quantum computation: Preliminaries

 \section{Preliminaries}

 We begin by introducing in \cref{sec:notation} the notation that will be used throughout the paper and some elementary results thereof.
 We then introduce some of the definitions for the self-testing of quantum systems in \cref{sec:self-testing}.
 In \cref{sec:sos_decomposition} we discuss sum-of-squares decomposition for Bell operators.
-Finally, in \cref{sec:regularization}, we detail the unitary regularization technique for operators and exhibit a convenient result on the anticommutativity of such operators.
+In \cref{sec:regularization}, we detail the unitary regularization technique for operators and exhibit a convenient result on the anticommutativity of such operators.
+Finally, in \cref{sec:vbqc}, we briefly outline how blindness and verifiability are achieved in the FK-type VBQC protocols.